signalscorps/file2stix/docs/extractions-analysis-mode.md

 2. extraction type (either `regex` or `exact`)
 3. the STIX 2.1 Object or MITRE / CAPEC Object to use when a match is detected

-file2stix used `re` for regex matching.
+file2stix uses `re` for regex matching.

 You can pass multiple custom extractions on each line of the file like so;